usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_219.md

 And this is to give no consideration to the fact that these structures can be described at *multiple levels* of generality or specificity with regard to either their supposed semantics, or their configuration in operation.

-Documentary data formats especially markup formats are designed to work in this in-between space.
+Documentary data formats, especially declarative markup formats, are designed to work in this in-between space.

 And so we get XPath - a query syntax which permits working with an organized structure of a particular kind (an *XDM document tree*), which in turn is designed for handling the combination of *highly regular* and *quite irregular* data structures that characterize information sets we (loosely) call **documentary**.

-A definition for what is a document is out of scope for this tutorial – an interesting topic but not only a technical one.

 ### XPath illustrative examples